jandelgado/rabtap/README.md

   from message files previously recorded to this directory and replayed in the order they were recorded
 * `echo hello | rabtap pub --exchange amq.fanout --property Expiration=1000` -
-   publish "hello" to exchange amqp.fanout and set the message expiration to 1000ms.
+   publish `hello` to exchange amqp.fanout and set the message expiration to 1000ms.
+* `echo hello | gzip | rabtap pub --exchange amq.fanout --property ContentEncoding=gzip` -
+   publish gzip compressed `hello` to exchange `amqp.fanout` and set the `ContentEncoding` message property accordingly.

 #### Poor mans shovel